super30admin/Strings-2/solution.md

-# Problem 1 - Custom sort string
+# Problem 1 - Find All Anagrams in a String
 ## Time Complexity :
 O(P+S)